lemon-aide-dev/Web-Development-Projects-in-college-days/Warehouse management system/README.md

 # Warehouse management system

-a final project using HTML, CSS, JS and Bootstrap
+a final project using HTML, CSS, JS, PHP, MySQL and Bootstrap